hemmokarja/Live-Chat-k8s/README.md

 ## Development Notes

 - The `build.sh` script is designed to be idempotent.
 You can run it multiple times without causing issues, which makes updating the app or reconfiguring resources a smooth experience.
 If you need to make changes to the app, simply update the code and run `build.sh` again.
+- You can access the cluster using kubectl commands from the IP address used during resource provisioning.
+However, to prevent inconsistencies in the Terraform state, it's recommended to avoid manual modifications to the cluster.
 - For testing purposes, the self-signed SSL certificate should be sufficient.
 However, in a production environment, consider using a trusted Certificate Authority for the SSL certificate to avoid browser warnings.

 ## License